-When you obtain a clinical place the amount of clinical time you will require in MCH practice will be: approximately 30 days clinical experience between April to August, which equates to 6 weeks of MCH placement.
+When you obtain a clinical place the amount of clinical time you will require in MCH practice will be: approximately 30 days clinical experience between April to September, which equates to 6 weeks of MCH placement.
 This is completed in the current year of study for full time students.
 Part time RMIT students complete most of their clinical in the 2nd or final year of their studies.
-(For 2024 part time applicants this would be 2025).
 However, part time year 1 students complete six (6) days of observational MCH/ clinical workshops in year one including Sleep and Settling support, Breastfeeding support and universal MCH, with the remaining days of clinical placement undertaken in Year 2.